New product price strategies are critical before product introduction.

 High Passive Strategy

-High price items are more often marketed by featuring non-price factors rather than highly active strategies.
-Product features and performance can be stressed when the people in the target market are concerned with product quality and performance.
+High-price items are more often marketed using non-price factors rather than highly active strategies.
+Product features and performance can be stressed when the target market is concerned with product quality and performance.

 Low Active Strategy